ROBERT RUND - Biography

 In the barbershop world, Rund has written over 50 arrangements, many of which have been performed and recorded by international champion quartets and medalist choruses.
 Many of these arrangements were spawned by his own quartet singing in the early 1990s with Doubletake, who became Barbershop Harmony Society’s 1993 Mid-Atlantic District Champion in their first district competition and represented this district twice at the International Competition, and qualified for international three times including having qualified at their very first competition, 8 weeks after forming.

-More recently, Rund became a founding member, assistant director and arranger for the Palmetto Vocal Project, a chorus based in Mount Pleasant, SC.
+In 2011, Rund became a founding member, co-director and arranger for the Palmetto Vocal Project, a chorus based in Mount Pleasant, SC.
 The chapter formed in September, 2011, and in their first contest, singing two of Rund’s new charts (“Tomorrow Is Promised To No One,” and “I’m Gonna Live Till I Die”) won the 2012 Carolinas District Contest and qualified to represent NSC at the 2013 International Competition in Toronto.
-Palmetto Vocal Project again became the NSC International Representative at the 2013 District Contest and respresented the district at the 2014 International Competition in Las Vegas singing two new of Rund’s charts made famous by Patsy Cline (“Lovesick Blues“, and “So Wrong“.)
+Palmetto Vocal Project again became the NSC International Representative at the 2013 District Contest and will represented the district at the 2014 International Competition in Las Vegas singing two new of Rund’s charts made famous by Patsy Cline (“Lovesick Blues“, and “So Wrong“.)

 In addition, Rund has composed vocal music outside the barbershop style including SATB choral works such as “Six Choral Settings to the Poems of Robert Frost,” and “Letter to My Principal,” (poem by Edwin Romond) written for and dedicated to the New Jersey Association of Independent School’s All-State Chorus and premiered at the New Jersey Performing Arts Center (NJPAC).